MurhafSousli/ngx-wordpress/README.md

 ```
 [Getting Single Post example](/examples/Getting Single.ts)

-Note that before requesting any data from the service, Pass the endpoint to the service `service.setEndpoint($endpoint: string | WpHelpler.Endpoint)`, endpoint can be type of `string` or `WpHelper.Endpoint`.
-For **Custom Routes** pass the endpoint as string e.g. `service.setEndpoint("myplugin/v1") `
+*PS: when embed is set to true, you will get featured image, categories, tags and author with the response.*

 ## Authentication

-To use Add/Update/Delete functions, user must be authenticated.
-Encode and store the user credentials using `WpState.setAuthKeys($username, $password)`.
+In order to use Add/Update/Delete functions, user must be authenticated. use `WpState.setAuthKeys($username, $password)` to store user credentials.
-This will add the user credentials to the headers of any request.

 ```
 @Component({